kiffit/Jobsearch_Web_Scraper/Design/Statement_of_Work.md

 - **Data Management & Exporting**
   - Structure extracted job data into a formatted, readable output in the Python terminal.
-  - Allow users to export job listings as CSV or JSON files.
+  - Export job listings automatically as a CSV file.
   - Ensure data is not stored locally beyond user export requests, keeping it lightweight and within scope.

 - **Testing, Deployment, and Documentation**